Celeste Barber: Other work

 Barber has been a panelist on Have You Been Paying Attention? and also was a co-host on morning TV talk show Studio 10.

-During the devastating 2019–20 Australian bushfire season Barber launched a fundraising appeal with a target of raising A$15,000 for the New South Wales Rural Fire Service's RFS Brigades Donation Fund.
+During the 2019–20 Australian bushfire season Barber launched a fundraising appeal with a target of raising A$15,000 for the New South Wales Rural Fire Service's RFS Brigades Donation Fund.
 The fundraiser went on to raise over A$50 million, making it the largest ever held on Facebook.
 After the money was raised, Celeste learned that the RFS Fund was by law restricted to providing training, resources and equipment for the RFS, and could not be redirected to affected communities as she intended.
 The RFS and Barber's legal team worked together to find a way to disburse the funds more widely.
 In May 2020, the Supreme Court ruled that the funds could not go to other charities.

 In October 2023, Barber signed an open letter of Artists4Ceasefire during the Israeli bombardment of Gaza.
 Barber has a podcast called Celeste & Her Best.
+In July 2024, Barber and business partner Claire Greaves launched a makeup brand called Booie Beauty.